Kennygunderman/state-of-health-tracker/README.md

 ### Dev Build
-Run an iOS dev build on physical device:
+Run an iOS dev build on a physical device:
 1. Create a native build in EAS.
 Run `npm run build-ios-dev` to upload a dev build to EAS.
 2. Run Expo `npm run start`